alvinng4/grav_sim/5_steps_to_n_body_simulation/step1.md

 # Step 1: Initial setup

-Welcome to the first step of "5 steps to N-body simulation"!
+Welcome to the first step of 5 steps to N-body simulation!
 This is a series of tutorials with the goal of teaching beginners how to write fast and clean N-body gravity simulations code in Python.
 In this step, we will set up the required python environment and